Pop Culture Madness!

 Pop Star Automobile Death: Harry Chapin

 A man named Roger Fischer had an idea for a volunteer to have ICBM launch codes put in their chest cavity.
-In the event of an emergency, the volunteer would carry a knife to be killed with.
+In an emergency, the volunteer would carry a knife to be killed with.
 It was meant to force the personal killing of one man to start the impersonal killing of millions.

 Firsts and the Biggest Christmas Gifts